wuruoyun/vue-component-lib-starter/README.md

 </script>
 ```

-### External libraries
+### Third-party libraries

+Third-party libraries you library depends on bloats the size of your library, if not handled well.

-As an example, the popular library [moment](https://momentjs.com/) is used by Component-A. Since it is very likely the client of your library may also use this library, we configure CLI not to include it to the bundle by adding the following in `vue.config.js`.
+One strategy is to make it external.
+As an example, the popular library [moment](https://momentjs.com/) is used by ComponentA.
+Since it is very likely the client of your library may also use this library, we configure CLI not to include it to the bundle by adding the following in `vue.config.js`.

 ```js
 module.exports = {